MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/secondary-tiles-desktop-pinning.md

 ## Assign the window handle

-This is the key step for desktop applications.
+This is the key step for Win32 applications.
 Cast the object to an [IInitializeWithWindow](/windows/desktop/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow) object.
 Then, call the [IInitializeWithWindow.Initialize](/windows/desktop/api/shobjidl_core/nf-shobjidl_core-iinitializewithwindow-initialize) method, and pass the handle of the window that you want to be the owner for the modal dialog.
 The following C# example shows how to pass the handle of your app’s main window to the method.

 ```csharp
 // Assign the window handle